 I could have gone with a circle cookie cutter, or purchased one online, but I decided to make my own.
-I credit my mother with teaching me how to do it.
-My only addition was the duct tape.
+I just used a can of water chestnuts (or tuna) opened both ends, shaped it to look like a turtle head and covered the top with duct tape.

 When the cookies were just cooked and the candies melted I removed them from the oven and placed the eyes while the candy was still wet.

 Then I piped on the mouths with some red cookie frosting per J’s exact instructions.
 “Raph is angry, Leo is serious, Mikey gets the big smile and Donnie can have a small smile.”
 Not bad for a kid that was still learning facial expressions and emotions two years ago.